intel/dffml/docs/usage/flower17/flower17.rst

     $ tar -xzf 17flowers.tgz

 All the images are now in a folder called `jpg`.
-Let's split these images into flower_dataset/train and flower_dataset/test directories, each directory containing sub-directories corresponding to the 17 flower classes using split.py.
+We split these images into flower_dataset/train and flower_dataset/test directories, each directory containing sub-directories corresponding to the 17 flower classes using **split.py**.

+**split.py**

 .. literalinclude:: /../examples/flower17/split.py